hameed003/git-and-gitHub-notes/Use Single GitHub Account In Multiple Devices/README.md

+# Way to use GitHub on multiple machines with SSH

 Let’s break this down step by step!
 I’ll show you the most secure and scalable way to use GitHub on multiple machines with SSH, so you can switch between them seamlessly.

 Here’s how to do it the **right way**: